Unsubscribes keep your email lists clean and help prevent deliverability issues.

 Whether in your ESP, CDP, or CRM, you likely have a wealth of data about the content your subscribers consume and the products they buy.
 Use your data to dynamically display the lists that each subscriber is subscribed to.
 Then, go a step further and use behavioral data to dynamically recommend related newsletters.

 This way, your email preference center becomes much more than a place to manage subscriptions.
 It becomes an upsell page where you can invite subscribers to opt into additional email.

 If you’ve been to Costco, Sam's Club, or perhaps even your local grocery store, you’ve probably tried the free samples on display.
 That's likely motivated you to purchase a product you hadn't considered before.

 The same goes for your subscribers.
 Instead of just listing your newsletters, you can allow potential subscribers to "sample" a newsletter option.
 In our example, each list has a “See Sample” link that leads to a page with the latest newsletter content.

 This is especially useful for publishers with many newsletters to promote.

-Use your preference centers to invite subscribers to provide data that you can use to personalize their content.
+Use your preference centers to collect data that you can use to personalize their content.

 In this example, a skin brand can ask about skin concerns so they can segment their subscribers and send more relevant emails.
 This data can also be used to send personal offers or to aid in customer support.